 Based on the rules and criteria established by the SDO, participants may contribute at varying levels to the standards development process.
 For example, the IEEE Standards Association (IEEE-SA) has established rules related to membership and participation, and employs a separate "Entity Standards Development Process" for standards that are sponsored by entities (such as corporations, governments, non-profits, associations or other organizations, etc.).
 Such rules help ensure that highly dedicated individuals lead participation and no one interest dominates the standards development process.
 Working Groups leverage these rules and guidelines and establish their own individual, organizational, communications and meeting structures, and govern work process, activities, consensus building, decision making, balloting and even financial reporting in accordance with SDO rules.
 To build consensus through democratic means, participants engage in meetings, draft and review position pieces, create and review presentations, examine data and engage in active discussion and debate to resolve outstanding issues.

 These activities fuel the gradual definition of each standard, which is compiled into a draft standard that may undergo multiple revisions.
-Within the IEEE-SA, once a draft standard has been finalized, reviewed, and approved by the Working Group, it is submitted to the Sponsor for Sponsor balloting.
-Upon successful completion of the Sponsor ballot, the draft is submitted to the Review Committee (RevCom).
+Within the IEEE-SA, once a draft standard has been finalized, reviewed, and approved by the Working Group, it is submitted to the Standards Committee for the SA Ballot.
+Upon successful completion of the SA Ballot, the draft is submitted to the Review Committee (RevCom).
 The balloted draft is reviewed by RevCom and then submitted to the Standards Board for approval.
 After submission, review and acceptance, the approved standard is published and made available for distribution and purchasing within in a number of outlets, including through the SDO itself.